Close

 Monitor Your Child’s Activity

-When your child is using social media, you may want to monitor their activity — check what information they’re posting online, who they’re talking to, what content they’re engaging with, etc.
+When your child is using social media, make an effort to monitor their activity—check what information they’re posting online, who they’re talking to, what content they’re engaging with, etc.

 The Internet & Teens